AnyChart/docs.anychart.com/Maps/Labels.md

 {sample}Maps\_Labels\_11{sample}

 ## Callout

 In AnyMaps, it is possible not to connect labels to their regions and display them in a row or column, on a side of the map.
 To create an array of this type use the {api:anychart.charts.Map#callout}callout(){api} method.
 This will create an entity similar to axis on charts.
-The callout entity is not being zoomed or moved while map is, it looks and behaves like a colorRange element.
+The callout entity is not being zoomed or moved when map is moved or zoomed.

 The code sample below demonstrates creating of two callouts, to the left and to the right of the maps: